 This is a daily chart of $BB on 11/1/23.
 There’s a short-term inverse head and shoulders possibly developing.
 Watch if the price can break out above the neckline with resistance around $4.28.

 BlackBerry Ltd ($BB)

-BANG stocks, including BlackBerry, have been highly volatile since the price is usually fueled by WSB investors.
-Therefore, those looking to buy BB stock for any short-term gain should take this into consideration and invest at their own risk.
+BANG stocks, including BlackBerry, have been highly volatile since WSB investors usually fuel the price.
+Therefore, those looking to buy BB stock for any short-term gain should consider this and invest at their own risk.

-Meanwhile, the company expanded its software and services business under the leadership of CEO John Chen, who wanted to strengthen the company’s position in the enterprise security space.
+Meanwhile, the company expanded its software and services business under the leadership of CEO John Chen, who wanted to strengthen its position in the enterprise security space.
 The efforts to establish itself as a leading software company have somewhat turned fruitful.

 For instance, BlackBerry succeeded in introducing its QNX technology in vehicles.
-QNX, a real-time operating system, is now part of millions of smart cars around the world.
+QNX, a real-time operating system, is now part of millions of smart cars worldwide.
 Some investors think that BlackBerry’s technology will be a critical part of autonomous cars in the future.